splunk/public-o11y-docs/sp-oncall/spoc-integrations/microsoft-teams-integration-guide.rst

 ------------

--  Download the Splunk>VictorOps app from the Microsoft Store, then click the app’s icon to begin the installation process.
+-  Download the Splunk>VictorOps app from the Microsoft Store, then click the app's icon to begin the installation process.
 -  Click **Add to a team**, then select a channel for the Splunk>VictorOps bot and any incoming VictorOps incidents.
 Note that installing into any channel in a team will make Splunk>VictorOps